-P&W is not a membership organization.
-Past funding does not guarantee future funding.
+No, past funding does not guarantee future funding.

 You may apply for $50 to $350 per writer for readings or literary performances.
 For workshops, you may apply for $100 to $200 per session.
 (NOTE: In California, we generally grant no more than $500 total for a workshop series.)

 You may apply for as many writers as you’d like, but please keep in mind that Poets & Writers provides a maximum of $1,500 per organization annually in New York State and California, and $500 in Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Tucson, and Washington, D.C.
 (This is due to the limited funds we have available in each jurisdiction.)

 Yes, but you must submit a separate application for each writer.